skyylex/skyylex.github.io/_posts/trylock_vs_lock.md

 **thread_switch**

-Thread switch is defined in the /usr/lib/system/libsystem_kernel.dylib:
+This symbol string is defined in the /usr/lib/system/libsystem_kernel.dylib:

 ```asm
 _syscall_thread_switch: